Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 ### Other recommendations

+- When considering to approach a first contribution, it would be useful to start addressing an already open issue: it helps you to get involved and reducing the number of open issues is appreciated by the community.
+- If you have a new proposal which requires coding and you are new to this repo, a good practice would be to create an issue first, possibly introducing yourself to the community and discussing about your approach; doing this before beginning to develop could allow you to take advantage of suggestions from commenters and save coding time.
+- Search for your topic in existing GitHub Issues within OpenStreetMap Carto (open or closed) before opening a new one; Openstreetmap-carto has a very rich issue log, which might already report aspects related to your topic.
+- When creating an issue, consider reporting the expected behavior, the actual behavior and add links and screenshots illustrating the problem.
 - [GitHub Desktop](https://desktop.github.com/) might be used by Windows or Mac users.
 It is recommended to always use `git` commands directly (selecting *Open in Git Shell*).
 This way GitHub Desktop is exploited just as a monitor and not to issue commands (GitHub Desktop provides a too basic interface and does not clarify which git commands wraps; also, it uses merge vs. rebase).
-- First search for already discussed GitHub issues within OpenStreetMap Carto (open or closed) which might be similar to your idea.
-- When considering to approach a first contribution, it would be useful to start addressing an already open issue: it helps you to get involved and reducing the number of open issues is appreciated by the community.
-- If a new idea requires coding and you are new to this repo, a good practice would be to create an issue first, possibly introducing yourself to the community and discussing about your proposal; doing this before beginning to develop could allow you to take advantage of suggestions from commenters and save coding time.

 ## Git Workflow